 Rory laughing that you eat dinner from a bin, before you shove his sandwich in whole.
 Try not to heave.

 You’re suspended.
 You’ve got the letter to take home.
 Probably won’t.
 It’s already scrunched up anyway.
 Just get dressed in your uniform on Monday and walk around until the afternoon.
 Who’s going to notice?

 You kick a dust bunny across the tiles, watch it skitter along like a bug.
 Wish it was a bug.
 Want to crush something.
 To feel bigger than something.

 Laughter bounces off the corridor walls.
 You recognise the cackles.
 They box your ears.
 In a hidden corner, three shadows share a burgled fortune.

 The blame you’re wearing, heavy as a suit of armour.
 You imagine their faces, the Head looming over them, making them apologise one by one.
 Each ‘sorry’, buttery toffee.
 Then you imagine their faces, you looming over, prising every penny from their reluctant fists, their stolen smiles the sweetest treasure of all.

 Martha Lane is a writer by the sea.
-Her flash has appeared in Free Flash Fiction, Perhappened, Bandit, Reflex fiction, Briefly Zine and Ellipsis, among others.
+Her work has appeared in Perhappened Mag, Northern Gravy, Free Flash Fiction, Ellipsis Zine, and Reflex Press among others.
 Balancing too many projects is her natural state.